Killing of Frank Valdes: Beating

 The incident occurred in the X-Wing area of the prison.
 Inmates stated that the correctional officers placed the body in a hallway and used bleach to clean the Valdes cell; the inmates stated that the officers placed Valdes' body in another cell and then called 911.
-The autopsy showed prints of correctional officer boots in Valdes' skin, 30 fractures on 22 ribs, and had a broken jaw, nose, collarbone and sternum.
-After the beating, Valdes was taken to prison nurse, Jimmie Burger, who declared him fit to return to his cell.
+The autopsy showed prints of correctional officer boots in Valdes' skin, 30 fractures on 22 ribs, and a broken jaw, nose, collarbone and sternum.
+After the beating, Valdes was taken to prison nurse Jimmie Burger, who declared him fit to return to his cell.
 A few hours later, Valdes was found blue, cold, and not breathing in his cell.
 He was taken to Shands Hospital in Starke and pronounced dead just over an hour later.
 That day, the Florida Department of Law Enforcement (FDLE) was notified about the incident.

 It was alleged that Valdes committed suicide by diving off his bunk and hitting the bars of the cell.
 The FDLE ruled that he died due to a beating.
 The nine officers, who were suspended from their jobs, refused to talk.
 This prompted the Federal Bureau of Investigation (FBI) to join the FDLE investigation.